nimesko/ngx-seo-page/README.md

 ## Description

-This library provides a easy way to manage the structured data, canonical link and metatag in any place of your code in any context (**server context or browser context**).
+This library provides a easy way to manage the structured data, canonical link and metatag in any place of your code.

 A common place that you can use is inside the *resolve* method of *Resolve* interface, because after the fetch of data, you can customize the title, add custom microdata and metatags to improve the SEO or usability of your application